 When touring or on vacation, you will need non-photo related gear in addition to your camera.
 Look for a camera bag like the Fastpack II which has a dedicated space to carry and protect your laptop, tablet and personal items in addition to a camera compartment.
 The flexibility of having dedicated space to protect your camera as well as your personal items allows you to adapt to how your day unfolds and prepare for the unexpected.

 For day trips, look for a camera backpack with the flexibility to fit your camera gear, laptop or tablet, plus personal items.
 If you are looking for a flexible entry-level camera daypack, the Tahoe BP 150 is a great choice with.
 Inclement weather can bring potential danger to your gear.
-Look for a camera backpack such as the Photo Hatchback 16L AW that includes a built-in weather barrier such as an All Weather AW Cover to protect your equipment from the elements.
+A camera backpack such as the Photo Hatchback 16L AW that includes a built-in weather barrier such as an All Weather AW Cover to protect your equipment from the elements.
 This type of camera backpack includes room for camera gear and personal items.

 Having the ability to carry sleeping pads, trekking poles and hydration reservoirs are all important things to look for in a backcountry camera backpack.
 Carrying all of this gear over long distances requires an advanced suspension system and the room to pack more than just your camera kit.

 Camera backpacks such as the Whistler 450 have technical suspension systems to ease the carrying load and help evenly distribute weight.
 This pack also features room for all the extras you need to carry into the backcountry, plus multiple attachment points to customize what you carry out.